From Database to System of Record

 | Second tenant | A new customer is added.
 One bad join silently mixes their rows into the first customer's report. |

 CRUD stores current state.
-A system of record preserves operational truth: the work that happened, the order it happened in, the side effects that were intended, and the tenant boundary every read was scoped to.
+A system of record preserves operational truth: the work that happened, the order it happened in, the side effects that were intended, the tenant boundary every read was scoped to, and the authoritative facts the Worker should read rather than invent.

 The good news is that the building you already have is the right building.
 Postgres is plenty.
 The next nine lessons add discipline on top of it.